26 Oct Guide To Bonus Packages: Discretionary Bonus or Not?

 Either way, bonus entitlements should be laid out clearly in the employment agreement.
 If brought before a judge, ambiguous wording regarding bonus entitlements will generally be ruled to the benefit of the employee.

-If you have questions about your bonus entitlements or wish to incorporate a bonus program into your employees’ contracts, contact the professional employment law team at KCY at LAW: (905) 639-0999 or book your consultation online.
+If you have questions about your bonus entitlements or wish to incorporate a bonus program into your employees’ contracts, please contact KCY at LAW by filling in an online consultation request or contact us by phone at 905-639-0999 to book your consultation today.